David Moscrop, Ph.D., is a #FESFellow2020. This is his seventh piece in a series on social democracy and the U.S. elections.

 The first roadblock to big progressive leaps may be Biden himself, but beyond the president-elect lies Congress.
 While Biden trounced Trump, Democrats down ballot performed less well.
 The Democrats lost House seats in the November election and have been left with what NPR is reporting as “the slimmest majority in decades.”
 In the Senate, as things stand while awaiting two run-off contests in Georgia, the Democrats picked up one seat from the Republicans, with control of the chamber coming down the results for Georgia’s Senate representation.
 As Lisa Mascaro writes for AP, Biden is facing a difficult Congress and Republican hopes of upending his plans — potentially including an essential undoing of the filibuster rule, which could hamper the Democrats and their agenda.
 Odds are that everything is going to be a long, difficult bargaining process for Biden, especially if he will have to face a Republican-majority Senate under Mitch McConnell, who went out of his way to stifle Obama’s agenda, and the “McConnell veto.”
 For progressives who wish to see major advances on key policies, Congress is a disconcerting obstacle to consider.

 If the House of Representatives and the Senate are reason for serious concern, a handful of progressive 2020 wins are much more encouraging—if insufficient.
-In October, I wrote about the social democratic candidates who could pursue a left legislative agenda.
+In October, <link news-list e who-are-the-social-democratic-candidates-in-2020>I wrote about the social democratic candidates who could pursue a left legislative agenda.
 Of the eight candidates I highlighted, seven won their races: newcomers Cori Bush and Jamaal Bowman, and incumbents Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib, Ayanna Pressley, and Ed Markey.
 The hope is that these lawmakers will keep Biden honest on the left while advancing a progressive agenda in Congress, and they will certainly try.
 Nonetheless, they will face not only opposition from Republicans, but also from centrist and establishment Democrats.
 Expectations should be moderated accordingly—with Politico going so far as to warn of an internal Democratic “civil war.”
 Cannon to the left of them, cannon to the right of them.

 Biden’s White House staff picks comprise familiar faces along with some newcomers, though the general thrust of the choices seem to signal more continuity than change.
 Not the least of these choices are chief of staff Ron Klain and director of the White House Office of Public Engagement, Cedric Richmond, who has been criticized by climate activists for his links to oil and gas.
 Cabinet speculation continues as January approaches.
 For Cabinet, early picks suggest continuity with the Obama era, such as Janet Yellen at treasury and Antony Blinken at state.
 Alejandro Mayorkas will become the first Latino Secretary of Homeland Security.
 John Kerry will become the administration’s climate czar.
 Kerry is no aggressive progressive, but he comes to the job with the capacity to deal and support for the Paris Climate Accords.
 It is an open question, however, as to what will be on the table.